dinamite-toolkit/dinamite-toolkit.github.io/_posts/2016-12-2-visualize-execution-flow-WT.md

        same as the ID assigned to the thread by the thread library or by the operating system.

    * **timestamp** is the timestamp.
-On OS X we use `mach_absolute_time` to obtain the timestamp.
-On Linux we use `clock_gettime(CLOCK_MONOTONIC)`.
-So the timestamp should be in nanoseconds.
-On some OS X systems we observed that the timestamp is not properly converted from clock ticks to nanoseconds even when conversion using `mach_timebase_info` is done.
-In that case, the timestamp will be measured in units of processor clock ticks.
+We use the x86 `rdtsc` instruction to obtain it.
+We used to use `clock_gettime` on Linux, but that generated a tremendous amount of overhead for CPU-intensive workloads.
+So what you are getting as a timestamp is measured in terms of CPU cycles.
+We currently do not perform a conversion.

-   * **duration** is the duration of the function invocation measured in the same time units as the timestamp.
+   * **duration** is the duration of the function invocation measured in the same time units as the timestamp: CPU cycles.

 Instead of the `trace.sql` file, you can the script to create a single plain text file for each binary file by giving it a `-t` argument.
 In